 Informal methods supported (dependant) on official judicial mechanisms;

-Independent methods, such as meditation Programmes and ombuds offices within organizations.
+Independent methods, such as meditation Programmes and ombudsman offices within organizations.

 Furthermore, ADR traditions often differ between the cultures, however there are common elements that justify the entire system.
 ADR is generally classified into at least four types: negotiation, mediation, collaborative law, and arbitration.